Brewster & Co.: Automobile bodies

 In 1905, Brewster became importers for Delaunay-Belleville, one of many desirable French brands of the time.
 This was their first venture into automobile body building, beginning their history of providing coachwork for prestigious autos.
 In 1914, most Brewster coachwork sales were on Delaunay-Bellevilles and other French makes.
 In 1914 Brewster was carefully selected to be sales agents for Rolls-Royce Limited and they became the main body suppliers for Rolls-Royce in the US.

 By 1925, Brewster's car had few sales, trading with Europe had resumed, and Rolls-Royce America Inc was expanding and gaining bargaining power against Brewster.
 Executives from Rolls-Royce of America and Brewster met and decided on the purchase of Brewster & Co. and their debt.
 Brewster had chassis fitted with temporary seats and protection and driven from Rolls-Royce's Massachusetts plant to the Brewster Building in Long Island City, New York for bodies.
 The Rolls-Royce showrooms offered 28 standardized body styles so as to deliver cars to customers quicker and for a lower price.
 Customers could purchase models directly from the showroom as well.
 Brewster gave English city names to the coachwork choices manufactured in America, to include the Derby Touring Sedan, the York Roadster, the Huntington Limousine, the Avon Sedan, Newmarket Convertible Sedan, and the French city of Trouville Town Car.

 After Rolls-Royce America Inc. folded, from 1931 to 1934 Rolls-Royce Phantom II chassis were shipped directly from Britain to Brewster's large facility in Long Island City.

-cars made by Brewster
+Brewster bodied automobiles

 Most bodywork were ordered to fit the imported chassis of the customers.
 Supplies were in danger once Europe entered the war in the summer of 1914.
 Following the 1915 shipwreck of the British liner Lusitania, Brewster started producing its own automobiles, a practice it kept up until 1925.
 They cost as much as "a Packard Twin Six limousine plus a fleet of five Model T Ford roadsters," while being smaller than their typical chassis for traversing Manhattan's streets.
 Brewster's personal cars had oval radiators and gleaming patent leather fenders, making them easy to identify.
 They were frequently equipped with Brewster's distinctive two-piece folding windscreen and were propelled by four-cylinder Knight engines with sleeve valves.

-On a Ford V8 chassis, the 1934 Brewster Town Car was mounted.